Elbow Dysplasia in Dogs

 ED is a heritable condition.
 Screening tests are available to detect dogs with, or at risk of, ED.
 Dogs with ED should not be bred to prevent passing on the gene.
 In dogs with predisposing factors, managing body weight, exercise demands, and adhering to a nutritionally balanced, vet approved diet, can help reduce the likelihood and/or severity of ED symptoms developing.

-Is Elbow Dysplasia Common in Dogs?
+Is Elbow Dysplasia in Dogs common?

 The prevalence of ED varies between breeds.
 It is more common in young, large breed dogs.
 Specific breeds with a high disposition to ED include Labrador retriever, Newfoundland, Rottweiler, German Shepherd, English Springer Spaniel, and Golden retriever.